-Many patients present to the general practitioner (GP) or hospital emergency department (ED) with chest pain or atypical symptoms such as shortness of breath, reduced exercise tolerance, which can point to IHD.
-Because IHD can lead to heart attack, heart failure and death, early recognition of IHD is of utmost importance for patients.
+Many patients present to the general practitioner (GP) with chest pain or atypical symptoms such as shortness of breath, reduced exercise tolerance, which can point to Chronic Coronary Syndrome (CCS) or Stable Angina (SA).
+SA is a serious pathology that can lead to a heart attack and subsequent death, so early recognition of SA is of utmost importance for patients.
 Chest pain (angina) is very common and the reason for 4% of all GP visits.
-When referred to the hospital >80% of these patients turn out to not have IHD.
+When referred to the hospital >80% of these patients turn out to not have SA.
 This results in a tremendous burden on health care with respect to patient management, efficiency and costs.
-A diagnostic test for discriminating stable angina (SA) from unstable angina (UA) and the identification of low vs. high risk patients, respectively, is lacking.
+A diagnostic test for identifying stable angina (SA) patients in the GP setting is lacking.

-With a growing incidence, cardiovascular diseases affect 36 million patients globally every year, and are the leading cause of death in developed countries. pERSUASIVE will focus on diagnostics of stable angina, which could generate revenues of over 72 million by 2026.
+With a growing incidence, cardiovascular diseases affect over 125 million patients globally every year, and are the leading cause of death in developed countries. pERSUASIVE will focus on diagnostics of stable angina, which could generate revenues of over 28 million by 2029.

-A simple blood test that can identify the patients with SA from patients with UA will be a tremendous step forward.
-Cardiologists and scientists of the UMC Utrecht (UMCU) have discovered that an extracellular vesicle protein signature can discriminate SA from UA.
+A simple blood test that can identify the chest-pain patients with SA from patients that have chest pain due to non-cardiac causes will be a tremendous step forward.
+Cardiologists and scientists of the UMC Utrecht (UMCU) have discovered that an extracellular vesicle protein signature can identify SA patients in the GP setting.
 This patented biomarker signature will be developed as a new diagnostic test.

-Results to date indicate that the current blood test, based extracellular vesicle protein biomarker signature, could discriminate especially female patients with unstable angina (AUC 0.93), and stable coronary artery disease with myocardial ischemia (AUC 0.86).
-Male protein signatures are currently being validated as well in other large cohorts. and simplify the testing process.
-NLC established the company PERSUASIVE BV and together with the UMCU researchers is further developing the diagnostic business case (under a NWO Take-off grant (40K).)
+Results to date indicate that the current blood test, based extracellular vesicle protein biomarker signature, could identify especially female patients with stable angina (AUC 0.87).
+A male protein signature has also been identified and is currently being validated in the same large cohort (3300 patients) as the first biomarker signature.
+NLC established the company PERSUASIVE BV which has obtained its first funding and together with the UMCU researchers is further developing the early diagnostic business case for SA.

 Meet the team